AaltoSciComp/NoBSC/content/practical-info.rst

 Reservations at restaurants in the campus area.
 These restaurants can generally cater to all common diets, including vegetarian, vegan, gluten free, and lactose free.
+There are also two grocery stores at the metro station (A entrance).

 Map